Power and water construction services

-Next, we'll provide a contract for you to review.
-(See a sample.)
-The contract will go into detail about what SRP will construct, what you'll construct and any fees that may be required.
+- We'll provide a contract for you to review that will detail what SRP will construct, what you'll construct and any required fees.
+(See a sample)

 After you sign the contract and submit your first payment, we'll provide your construction prints.

-Your construction prints will detail your construction responsibilities as well as ours.
-They will also have information about the inspections we'll perform along the way.
+- Receive construction prints that detail your construction responsibilities and ours, including the inspections we'll perform along the way.